Best traditional foods of Vietnam

 Mi quang is another popular Central Vietnamese noodles dish, similar to Cau Lao, but the noodles are flat white and tinted yellow by the addition of turmeric.
 The protein source varies from beef, chicken, beef, pork or shrimp.

 It is topped with herbs, crushed peanuts and a hard-boiled egg.
-Mi quang was one of Sebastien’s favourite traditional foods of Vietnam and if you find this sweet lady in the Hoi An local market, her mi quangs are the best ☺.
+Mi quang was one of Sebastien’s favourite traditional foods of Vietnam and if you find this sweet lady in the Hoi An local market, her mi quangs are one of the best.

 Bun cha is a grilled pork based dish served with vermicelli, fresh herbs, vegetables, fish sauce and chopped spring rolls.
 It originated from Hanoi and spread across Vietnam.